-The property manager/owner gives a Notice to leave to a tenant when they want them to vacate the property by a certain date.
+The rooming accommodation manager/provider gives a Notice to leave to a resident when they want them to vacate the property by a certain date.

 - during a periodic agreement (minimum notice applies)